Enterprise Privacy & Compliance Framework — BlueNexus

 2. Developer-Controlled Routing & Processing

-We process developer-routed data solely on documented instructions as their Processor.
+BlueNexus processes developer-routed data solely on documented instructions as Processor.

 3. Confidential Compute & Zero-Access Design

-For certain supported workloads, where data is processed inside Trusted Execution Environments (TEEs), the Platform may rely on trusted third-party hardware and software vendors.
-These hardware-backed secure enclaves are designed to provide:
+For workloads processed in Trusted Execution Environments (TEEs), the Platform relies on trusted third-party hardware and software vendors.
+These secure enclaves provide:

 4. Region Selection & Data Localisation